Hispano-Suiza Model 8 Ca

-Some Hisso engines had guns mounted between cylinder banks that could fire through the hollow propeller shaft, and many German aircraft were shot down by Allied aircraft equipped with the "moteurs-canon.”
-The early cannon fired only one shot at a time, an extreme disadvantage in combat.
-Development continued through the Model K, an experimental engine designed to carry fully automatic cannon.
+The cannon fired only one shot at a time, an extreme disadvantage in combat.
+Development of the cannon engines continued through the Hispano-Suiza Model K, an experimental engine designed to carry a fully automatic 37 mm cannon.

 Transferred from the War Department, Air Corps, Materiel Division, Dayton, Ohio.